pedro-curto/DepChain/README.md

 mvn clean install
 ```
 This can take some time (around 1 minute) since it will run the tests.
+We only observed this once, but in the eventuality of a test failing within `mvn clean install`, run the command below to ignore the tests.

 If you want to ignore the tests, run the following command instead:
 ```bash